It’s very common to see cat owners scratching their heads for the best cat foods that can be available.

 What are superfoods for cats?

-Cranberries, lean meat, and fish are some of the superfoods that should be fed to cats.
+Cranberries, lean meat, and fish are some superfoods that should be fed to cats.

 What human food can I feed my cat?

-Above is the list of all the human food that you can feed your cat.
+Above is the list of all the human food you can feed your cat.

 Is homemade food better for cats?